PennyMac Financial Services (NYSE:PFSI) Price Target Raised to $125.00

-PennyMac Financial Services (NYSE:PFSI – Free Report) had its target price raised by Piper Sandler from $112.00 to $125.00 in a research report report published on Tuesday morning, Benzinga reports.
-Piper Sandler currently has an overweight rating on the real estate investment trust’s stock.
+PennyMac Financial Services (NYSE:PFSI – Free Report) had its target price upped by Barclays from $112.00 to $125.00 in a research report sent to investors on Tuesday morning, Benzinga reports.
+The firm currently has an overweight rating on the real estate investment trust’s stock.

-PFSI has been the subject of a number of other reports.
-StockNews.com cut PennyMac Financial Services from a hold rating to a sell rating in a research note on Wednesday, July 3rd.
-Keefe, Bruyette & Woods cut PennyMac Financial Services from an outperform rating to a market perform rating and set a $102.00 price target for the company. in a research note on Monday, July 22nd.
-Finally, Wedbush increased their price target on PennyMac Financial Services from $110.00 to $120.00 and gave the company an outperform rating in a research note on Wednesday, July 24th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of Hold and an average target price of $109.33.
+A number of other research firms also recently issued reports on PFSI.
+Keefe, Bruyette & Woods downgraded PennyMac Financial Services from an outperform rating to a market perform rating and set a $102.00 target price for the company. in a research report on Monday, July 22nd.
+StockNews.com lowered shares of PennyMac Financial Services from a hold rating to a sell rating in a research report on Wednesday, July 3rd.
+Wedbush lifted their price objective on shares of PennyMac Financial Services from $110.00 to $120.00 and gave the company an outperform rating in a research note on Wednesday, July 24th.
+Finally, Piper Sandler increased their target price on PennyMac Financial Services from $112.00 to $125.00 and gave the stock an overweight rating in a research report on Tuesday, October 1st.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $111.50.

-PennyMac Financial Services (NYSE:PFSI – Get Free Report) last issued its earnings results on Tuesday, July 23rd.
-The real estate investment trust reported $1.85 earnings per share for the quarter, missing analysts’ consensus estimates of $2.65 by ($0.80).
-The business had revenue of $406.13 million during the quarter, compared to analyst estimates of $469.64 million.
+PennyMac Financial Services (NYSE:PFSI – Get Free Report) last announced its earnings results on Tuesday, July 23rd.
+The real estate investment trust reported $1.85 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.65 by ($0.80).
+The business had revenue of $406.13 million for the quarter, compared to analysts’ expectations of $469.64 million.
 PennyMac Financial Services had a net margin of 13.13% and a return on equity of 12.69%.
 The company’s revenue for the quarter was up 20.7% compared to the same quarter last year.
-During the same period in the prior year, the business posted $1.11 EPS.
-Equities analysts predict that PennyMac Financial Services will post 10.61 EPS for the current fiscal year.
+During the same period in the prior year, the business earned $1.11 earnings per share.
+On average, equities analysts anticipate that PennyMac Financial Services will post 11.06 EPS for the current year.

 PennyMac Financial Services Increases Dividend

-The business also recently announced a quarterly dividend, which was paid on Friday, August 23rd.
-Investors of record on Tuesday, August 13th were given a dividend of $0.30 per share.
-This is a positive change from PennyMac Financial Services’s previous quarterly dividend of $0.20.
-This represents a $1.20 annualized dividend and a yield of 1.09%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, August 23rd.
+Stockholders of record on Tuesday, August 13th were issued a $0.30 dividend.
 The ex-dividend date of this dividend was Tuesday, August 13th.
-PennyMac Financial Services’s dividend payout ratio (DPR) is currently 41.67%.
+This represents a $1.20 annualized dividend and a dividend yield of 1.13%.
+This is an increase from PennyMac Financial Services’s previous quarterly dividend of $0.20.
+PennyMac Financial Services’s payout ratio is currently 33.15%.

-In related news, CEO David Spector sold 10,000 shares of the firm’s stock in a transaction on Wednesday, July 10th.
-The stock was sold at an average price of $92.06, for a total transaction of $920,600.00.
-Following the completion of the transaction, the chief executive officer now directly owns 220,604 shares of the company’s stock, valued at approximately $20,308,804.24.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other news, Director Joseph F. Mazzella sold 11,396 shares of PennyMac Financial Services stock in a transaction dated Wednesday, August 14th.
-The stock was sold at an average price of $97.92, for a total value of $1,115,896.32.
-Following the completion of the transaction, the director now directly owns 105,446 shares of the company’s stock, valued at approximately $10,325,272.32.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO David Spector sold 10,000 shares of PennyMac Financial Services stock in a transaction dated Wednesday, July 10th.
-The stock was sold at an average price of $92.06, for a total value of $920,600.00.
-Following the completion of the transaction, the chief executive officer now directly owns 220,604 shares of the company’s stock, valued at $20,308,804.24.
+In other PennyMac Financial Services news, CFO Daniel Stanley Perotti sold 10,500 shares of PennyMac Financial Services stock in a transaction that occurred on Thursday, September 26th.
+The stock was sold at an average price of $112.93, for a total transaction of $1,185,765.00.
+Following the sale, the chief financial officer now directly owns 235,997 shares of the company’s stock, valued at approximately $26,651,141.21.
+The trade was a 0.00 % decrease in their position.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+In other news, Director Anne Mccallion sold 23,829 shares of the stock in a transaction that occurred on Monday, August 26th.
+The shares were sold at an average price of $103.14, for a total transaction of $2,457,723.06.
+Following the sale, the director now owns 1,854 shares in the company, valued at $191,221.56.
+This represents a 0.00 % decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CFO Daniel Stanley Perotti sold 10,500 shares of the business’s stock in a transaction that occurred on Thursday, September 26th.
+The stock was sold at an average price of $112.93, for a total transaction of $1,185,765.00.
+Following the completion of the transaction, the chief financial officer now owns 235,997 shares of the company’s stock, valued at approximately $26,651,141.21.
+The trade was a 0.00 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders sold a total of 89,855 shares of company stock valued at $9,492,499 in the last three months.
-Insiders own 16.60% of the company’s stock.
+Over the last ninety days, insiders sold 79,855 shares of company stock worth $8,571,899.
+Company insiders own 16.60% of the company’s stock.

 Institutional Inflows and Outflows

-Several hedge funds have recently made changes to their positions in the business.
-SG Americas Securities LLC raised its position in shares of PennyMac Financial Services by 291.8% in the 3rd quarter.
-SG Americas Securities LLC now owns 11,911 shares of the real estate investment trust’s stock worth $1,357,000 after acquiring an additional 8,871 shares in the last quarter.
-Creative Planning raised its position in shares of PennyMac Financial Services by 59.9% in the 2nd quarter.
-Creative Planning now owns 4,977 shares of the real estate investment trust’s stock worth $471,000 after acquiring an additional 1,865 shares in the last quarter.
-Algert Global LLC acquired a new stake in shares of PennyMac Financial Services in the 2nd quarter valued at about $408,000.
-The Manufacturers Life Insurance Company grew its stake in shares of PennyMac Financial Services by 6.7% in the 2nd quarter.
-The Manufacturers Life Insurance Company now owns 18,449 shares of the real estate investment trust’s stock valued at $1,745,000 after buying an additional 1,166 shares during the period.
-Finally, Maverick Capital Ltd. grew its stake in shares of PennyMac Financial Services by 263.8% in the 2nd quarter.
-Maverick Capital Ltd. now owns 12,904 shares of the real estate investment trust’s stock valued at $1,221,000 after buying an additional 9,357 shares during the period.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Blue Trust Inc. raised its position in PennyMac Financial Services by 1,529.6% in the 2nd quarter.
+Blue Trust Inc. now owns 440 shares of the real estate investment trust’s stock worth $40,000 after buying an additional 413 shares during the last quarter.
+Hexagon Capital Partners LLC lifted its position in PennyMac Financial Services by 29.6% during the second quarter.
+Hexagon Capital Partners LLC now owns 477 shares of the real estate investment trust’s stock valued at $45,000 after purchasing an additional 109 shares during the period.
+SG Americas Securities LLC purchased a new stake in PennyMac Financial Services in the first quarter worth approximately $202,000.
+Virtu Financial LLC bought a new stake in PennyMac Financial Services in the 4th quarter worth approximately $253,000.
+Finally, Cannon Global Investment Management LLC purchased a new stake in PennyMac Financial Services during the 2nd quarter valued at $255,000.
 57.87% of the stock is owned by institutional investors.

 About PennyMac Financial Services